medinast21/medina-portfolio/docs/SOP.md

 We can test our Act! configuration by utilizing the local file directories that have been configured in IIS.

 1. Open a web browser and browse to these two URLs:

     * `localhost/apfw`
     * `localhost/act.web.api`

 2. If the Website Administration tasks have been configured successfully, these two options will return the expected
+webpages:

-webpages: the login for the Act! database and the Act! web API help documentation page.
+    * the login for the Act! database
+    * the Act! web API help documentation page

 3. If the local sites load properly, but the domain sites (using the SSL certificate) do not, then something is being blocked regarding the SSL certificate domain or https port (443).